I wanted to make my Thyroid Pharmacist community aware of a recent development regarding thyroid medications.

 I’ve put together an Action Kit with clear steps you can take to make your voice heard – including who to contact, what to say, and how to share this message with others in our community.

-Call to Action Kit: How You Can Help Save Natural-Dessicated Thyroid Medications
+Call to Action Kit: How You Can Help Protect Access to Natural-Dessicated Thyroid Medications

 You can help protect access to these treatments by taking a few simple actions.
 Below is a step-by-step kit to guide you in making your voice heard.

-1. Most Impactful: Write Your Senators and FDA Officials
+1. Most Impactful: Write Members of Congress and FDA Officials

-- Action: Write a personal letter to your Senators and key FDA officials expressing your concern about the FDA’s proposed actions and the impact on your health.
+- Action: Write a personal letter to your U.S. Representative, Senators, and key FDA officials expressing your concern about the FDA’s proposed actions and the potential impact on your health.

 - Why: Your elected officials need to hear from you directly.
 They represent your interests and can help raise this issue in legislative discussions.